A generalization of analytic torsion via differential forms on spaces of metrics: Definitions of multi-zeta functions and multi-torsion

 This uniquely defines the meromorphic extension of $f$ to the set where $\Real s_1, \Real s_2 > -K$.
 Since $K$ is arbitrary, this proves that $f$ has a unique meromorphic extension to all of $\mathbb{C}^2$.
 We see that as $(s_1, s_2) \to (0,0)$,

 From \eqref{zeta-gamma-f}, \eqref{gamma-at-origin}, and \eqref{f(0,0)}, we see that

 The final vanishing assertions of the lemma follow. \end{proof}

-\begin{remark} There is a natural generalization to functions $h(t_1, \dots, t_m)$ of $m$ positive variables, for which one may define a multi-zeta function $\zeta(s_1, \dots, s_m)$ of $m$ complex variables via an Mellin-type transform involving an integral over $(0, \infty)^m$.
-One should then replace the four conditions \ref{first}-\ref{last} with $2^m$ conditions, corresponding to whether each of $t_1, \dots, t_m$ is greater than or less than one.
+\begin{remark} There is a natural generalization to functions $h(t_1, \dots, t_m)$ of $m$ positive real variables, for which one may define a multi-zeta function $\zeta(s_1, \dots, s_m)$ of $m$ complex variables.
 We will not pursue this further here. \end{remark}

 \begin{remark} The multi-zeta functions we consider here bear a formal resemblance to the zeta functions of Shintani \cite{shintani}, but we do not know if there is any deeper connection. \end{remark}